 Since spring is not only the start of fresh produce season, but also the start of cocktail season, I cut a few sprigs for an herbaceous spring cocktail–in this case a strawberry tarragon smash.
 With a distinct flavor that’s not overwhelming, tarragon is an almost-savory compliment to the sweet chunks of strawberry and wonderfully sour lime juice.

 A smash is a casual cocktail filled with hunks of fresh fruit, so once you’ve enjoyed the liquid part of the drink, use your fingers or a fork to pull out boozy strawberry bits.
 Warm weather requires sticky fingers and mouths.
 That’s just how it is.

-In a large jar or cocktail shaker, combine the strawberries and all but 2 of the lime wedges.
+- To make the cocktails, combine the strawberries and all but 2 of the lime wedges in an ice-filled shaker.
 Use a muddler or the end of a wooden spoon to smash the berries and limes into a chunky mixture.
 Pull out the smashed limes, and then add a couple handfuls of ice, the lime juice, vodka, and tarragon simple syrup.
 Shake.

 - Pour into ice-filled highballs.
 Garnish with strawberry slices, a lime wedge, and a sprig of tarragon.